By Francis Anthony T. Valentin

 Even when inflation was factored in, yields were still positive.
 “Yields across CBDs have fallen from a high of 9% in 2001 to just below 5% today.
 When adjusted for inflation, annual returns generally stayed above 1.5%,” Colliers said.

 Finally, the yields will still be acceptable, the property consultant said, when average capital appreciation and bank mortgage rates are considered.

-Colliers has been strongly recommending that developers focus on the geographic aspect of their projects.
+Colliers recommends that developers focus on the positioning of their projects.
 “Given the massive supply that’s coming online… location will be key,” Mr. Macaranas said.
-Now, he added, “Even the finishing and the quality of the structure will be key.”
+Now, he added, “Even the finishing and the quality of the structure will be key for the market.”